Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home.md

 In fact, Munroe's randomized algorithm for Lost Immortals is inspired by nature; he calls his approach "be an ant" because it mimics how ants explore their environment for resources.
 However, in this module, we will see that this algorithm is also similar to the method of exploration taken by a much smaller organism: our old friend *E. coli*.

-Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to Munroe's immortals.
+Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to that of Munroe's immortals.

 The video below shows a collection of *E. coli* surrounding a sugar crystal.
 Think of this video the next time you leave a slice of cake out overnight on the kitchen counter!